 LMS plugins integrate better with quizzes, assignments, and so on.
 And most of them can tie completing a course or lesson to completing a quiz or assignment.
 So if you want to put your users to test and give some kind of assurance they learned the material, you need LMS system.

 Finally, don't forget you can use both options together.
 You can charge for monthly-based access to your courses through membership plugin and leave the rest of the work to the LMS.
 This is perfectly possible with Namaste!
-LMS and Konnichiwa! plugins for example.
+LMS and any membership plugin.